Levy noise-induced self-induced stochastic resonance in a memristive neuron

 It has also been shown that the magnetic field coupling can contribute to the signal exchange between neurons by triggering superposition of electric field when synapse coupling is not available \cite{xu2018collective}.
 Here, the contribution of field coupling from each neuron is described by introducing appropriate weight dependent on the distance between two neurons.
 It was found that the degree of synchronization is dependent on the intensity and weight of the field coupling and that the pattern selection of the network connected with gap junction can be modulated by this field coupling.

-The memristive properties have also been shown to play a significant role in dynamics of other types of biological tissues.
+The memristive properties have also been shown to play a significant role in the dynamics of other types of biological tissues.
 For example, it has been shown that target wave propagation can be blocked to stand in a local area of the cardiac tissue and the excitability of this tissue can be suppressed to approach quiescent but homogeneous state when electromagnetic flux (generated by the motion of ions across the membrane of the cardiac cell) is imposed on the cardiac tissue \cite{ma2017electromagnetic}.
 Moreover, it has been shown that a spiral wave can be triggered and developed by setting specific initial conditions in the cardiac tissue under the effects of magnetic flux, i.e., the tissue still support the survival of standing spiral waves under specific values of the magnetic flux parameters \cite{wu2016model}.